Check out our travel resources

 Your next stop should be our Travel Resources page for a more detailed curated list of what products and services you need to make your travels better.

 Another good place to start is reading about why we travel.
 Here's an essay by Kris on just that.

-When we’re planning a trip, we get ideas about where to go and how to do it by reading other travel blogs written by our friends in the business.
+When we're planning a trip, we often get ideas about where to go and how to do it by reading other travel blogs written by our friends.
 Here are some lists of travel bloggers we refer to now and then.